gavmor/mdsite/docs-src/reference/macros.md

 For example, to generate the TOC for the whole site, you could use `{{macro toc /}}`.

+The options available for `toc` are:

+- `--include-latent`: causes the table of contents to include files that are listed in an `order.txt` file but not present in the filesystem.
+This might be useful if you are writing a book, starting with the table of contents.

 ## `{{macro next}}`

 Generates a link to the next page on the site.
 The order of pages is determined by [order.txt](./order) files.